martinez099/healthcheck/README.md

 Click [here](https://docs.google.com/document/d/1yoCBxP40CzRpA525btg8LtlD3yGYSfgZotJw7GIqNrA) for more information.

 ## Description
-The tool does *read-only* operations via SSH remote execution and the Redis Enterprise REST-API.
+The tool does *read-only* operations via remote execution (e.g. SSH) and the Redis Enterprise REST-API.

 ### Checks
 There are 3 categories of checks: